 Many LNG custody transfer arrangements are based on 20-year contracts which rely on used and accepted measurement practices.
 Rossella notes:

 …traditional measurement techniques can be supplemented by adding flowmetering points, which will improve operational efficiency and reduce lost-and-unaccounted-for quantities.
 The addition of flowmetering points also means having more data inputs available to better control the plant systems.

 Dynamic measurement methods have also been hampered due to the lack of an in-situ proving system for meter calibration per industry guidelines such as API Chapter 4.
 She highlights a solution [hyperlink added]:

-With Emerson’s Daniel LNG prover, it is now possible to provide an effective solutions for a complete LNG measurement system in compliance with the current standards.
+With Emerson’s LNG prover, it is now possible to provide an effective solutions for a complete LNG measurement system in compliance with the current standards.
 It is a concept that has evolved from field-proven, bi-directional piston provers.